 Rhylanor (A434934-F 2 Hi Cp 810 Im M2 VI) Date: 201-1112

 The system continues to react to the events surrounding Duke Leonard's announced intent to Knight Major Rol Kaihvos.
 This news has increased the scope of reactions to both Sir Jeremy's book and the Major's war record and presence in-system.
 Authorities have responded to reactionary protests and public safety threats from those on both sides of the charges suggested in the book "Crossing the Line".
-This has reduced the protests and significant public protests according to the Ministry of Justice.
+This has reduced the significant public protests according to the Ministry of Justice.
 Despite this, some significant reactions are still occurring where elements have ties to the Aramis Subsector or the Jesedipere system.
 Those connected seem largely to be trade and merchant factions.
 Their causes also suffer as out-system interests in comparison to the views of natives and local populations.
-As is expected, military and veteran groups are responding very enthusiastically to the announced move.
+As expected, military and veteran groups are responding very enthusiastically to the announced move.
 Some openly asked why this didn't happen on the occasion of the Major's decoration with the Starburst for Extreme Heroism?
 Despite this, there are those elements who have responded negatively.
-Opposition in the active military or who are veterans are largely commenting anonymously, to avoid investigations and potential charges due to the Duke's comments on unsubstantiated media coverage.
+Opposition in the active military or from veterans is largely happening anonymously, to avoid investigations and potential charges due to the Duke's comments on unsubstantiated media coverage.
 Indeed, there have even been some overnight filings of law suits against the move to ennoble of Major Kaihvos.
 When asked for comment, the Office of the Seneschal reminded this reporter the Duke need not seek the approval of the population or even the Nobility in taking this action.
 As a public service, TAS reminds its listeners and readers that the Duke can act within his fiefdom as he sees fit.
 His actions can only be reviewed by the Grand Duchess, Delphine, in her role as the Senior Nobility in the Spinward Marches, and the Emperor himself.

 Rhylanor (A434934-F 2 Hi Cp 810 Im M2 VI) Date: 200-1112